 Moved by his mother's death and his Irish Catholic family's complicated history with the church, Timothy Egan decided to follow in the footsteps of centuries of seekers to force a reckoning with his own beliefs.
 He embarked on a thousand-mile pilgrimage through the theological cradle of Christianity to explore the religion in the world that it created.
 Egan sets out along the Via Francigena, once the major medieval trail leading the devout to Rome, and travels overland via the alpine peaks and small mountain towns of France, Switzerland, and Italy, accompanied by a quirky cast of fellow pilgrims and by some of the towering figures of the faith--Joan of Arc, Henry VIII, Martin Luther.
 The goal: walking to St. Peter's Square, in hopes of meeting the galvanizing pope who is struggling to hold together the church through the worst crisis in half a millennium.
 A thrilling journey, a family story, and a revealing history, A Pilgrimage to Eternity looks for our future in its search for God.

-We will spend four Monday evenings this fall to check in with one another on the ongoing work of racial reconciliation.
+We spent four Monday evenings checking in with one another on the ongoing work of racial reconciliation.
 Join Mark via Zoom at 7 p.m. beginning Monday, September 21.
 We will convene online again on October 5 & 19 and on November 2.
 We will reassess after those first four conversations.

 Join us to learn, pray, and act.